Central Bosnian cultural group

-Central Bosnian culture (Srednjobosanska kulturna grupa) was a Bronze and Iron Age cultural group.
-This group, which ranged over the areas of the upper and mid course of the rivers Vrbas (to Jajce) and Bosna (to Zenica, but not including the Sarajevo plain), constituted an independent cultural and ethnic community.
-Typical of this group are hillfort-type settlements located close to the major areas of cultivable land, with a high standard of housing.
-Around 120 hilforts belonging to this culture were identified in the area of Central Bosnia.
+Central Bosnian culture (Srednjobosanska kulturna grupa) was a cultural group that emerged during the Bronze and Iron Ages.
+This group inhabited the upper and mid course areas of the Vrbas river (up to Jajce) and the Bosna river (up to Zenica, but excluding the Sarajevo plain), and constituted an independent cultural and ethnic community.
+Hillfort-type settlements were typical of this group and were often located close to major areas of cultivable land.
+The standard of housing in these settlements was high.
+Around 120 hill forts belonging to this culture have been identified in the area of Central Bosnia.
 This group is commonly associated with the later Illyrian tribe of Daesitiates.

 Periodization

-Central Bosnian culture coexisted with Glasinac culture.
-One of the most significant sites of this group is Fortress Pod in Bugojno which was declared as national monument of Bosnia and Herzegovina.
-Stratified material found in Pod as well as other fortified settlements helped define this cultural group of late Bronze Age.
+The Central Bosnian culture coexisted with the Glasinac culture.
+One of the most significant sites of this group is Fortress Pod in Bugojno.
+Fortress Pod has been declared a national monument of Bosnia and Herzegovina.
+Stratified material found in Fortress Pod, as well as other fortified settlements, helped define this cultural group of the late Bronze Age.
 Archaeologist identified 7 phases of this cultural group.
 Phase 1 was from middle of 11th to 8th century BC and Phase 2 was from 750/725 until 625/650 BC.
 Phases 3 and 4 that lasted from 625/650 till 450 BC were characterized by big fortifications like those in Lašva, Kiseljak and in Sarajevo field.
 This period is marked by increased use of iron.
 These period saw development of fortress Pod and Debelo Brdo which were important factor in the economy of wider area.

 From 450 to 300 BC pottery mainly retained its style, but there is influence from Glasinac culture and early Celtic types of jewelry, buckles, rings and other items.
 This was a result of increased trading connections between the valleys of rivers Bosna and Vrbas to Pannonian plain and also between the valley of Neretva that was open to Adriatic Sea.
 Final phase laster from 3 to 1 BC that saw rapid shift to incineration of the dead.
 Necropolis Kamenjača in Breza contained urns and other items from Central Bosnian culture, but also Celtic and Hellenistic artifacts.
 There is possibility that Kamenjača was a cult place.